GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       The high performance database engine used as an index of Datasets by the Data Cube.
 It is both a relational and document database, and the Data Cube schema makes use of both of these capabilities.

+   Product
+      A categorical term applied to describe the output from a process.
+Typically, a product has an associated product definition which contains the product description and specification.

    PQ
      Pixel quality